Tuesdays at 7.45am, Wednesdays at 8.15pm & Saturdays at 8am

 “To make sure you are not asleep when the sun begins to rise.”

 I’m a Christian.
 Isn’t meditation just for Buddhists?

 No. In Christianity, meditation, or contemplative practice as it is often also called, is an ancient spiritual practice dating to the Desert Fathers and Mothers in the 4th & 5th centuries.
 In the last century John Main, an Irish Benedictine priest, founded the World Century for Christian Meditation and did much to re-introduce the spiritual practice of meditation to Christians.

 What is the labyrinth?

-On Tuesdays the meditation lasts approximately 45 minutes, starting at 7.45am and finishing around 8.30am.
+On Tuesdays the meditation lasts 45 minutes, starting at 7.45am and finishing at 8.30am.
+On Wednesday evenings Sacred Chanting & Meditation last for an hour from 8.15pm to 9.15pm.
 On Saturdays meditation starts at 8am and finishes at 9am.
 On both Tuesdays and Saturdays there is an opportunity if you wish to stay for a light breakfast of tea/coffee and a croissant.
 A donation to cover the costs of breakfast is welcome.

 For more information on our meditation groups visit http://centreforspirituality.org/weekly-events/